Dendisreya/M1_Electronic_Circuit_Evaluator/1_Reruirements/Readme.md

 Schools, colleges, engineering institutes, electronic projects, labs, industries.
 ## How
 Because it is an input-output application, the use of this project is quite straightforward.
 The person just types in whatever data they requires; for ex, if the person needs the current in a certain branch of a circuit, the circuit information must be provided, and the outcome will be dependent on all current calculations.

+# Detail requirements

+# High Level Requirements:

+* 1. Based on the colour code input, the user is allowed to determine the values of the resistors.
+* 2. Based on the input, the user will be able to determine the type of battery, current output, voltage output, and power rating of the battery.
+* 3. The user will be able to compute the circuit's series resistance, as well as the voltage and current flowing through the circuit and via every element.
+* 4. The user will be able to determine the circuit's current, voltage, and power.
+* 5. Depending on the input battery & power ratings, the user is allowed to determine the circuit lifetime in days.